Children's groups

 In the soldiers' barracks

-In our recreation of a soldiers' barrack room, students will discover what daily life was like in the 17th century, and how it compares with today's world through a variety of fun activities.
-It's the perfect way to start thinking back in time!
+In our reconstruction of a soldiers' barracks, students will discover daily life in the 17th century and compare it to our lives today through a variety of fun activities.
+It's the perfect way to start learning about history!

 Group size: 15 students